kaanadaleti/DSA210-Project/README.md

 The study includes three cases with different levels of severity and context:
 1. Kanye West – Adidas partnership termination
 2. Sydney Sweeney – American Eagle related public controversy
-3. Dilan Polat – Beauty business scandal and financial controversy in Türkiye
+3. Tiger Woods - Nike sponsorship during personal scandal

 ---

 ## Research Question
-How do different types of celebrity and influencer scandals affect brand-related search interest, and how does the impact vary across global celebrities, Hollywood actors, and social media influencers?
+How do different types of celebrity and influencer scandals affect brand-related search interest, and how does the impact vary across global celebrities?

 ---
 ## Hypotheses

-- H1: Celebrity scandals increase the public interest of their associated brand
+H1: Celebrity scandal events lead to a short term increase in public search interest for the associated brand.

-- H2: Celebrity scandals decrease the public interest of their associated brand
+H2: Celebrity scandal events lead to a short-term decrease in public search interest for the associated brand.

-- H0 (Null): Celebrity scandals have no significant relationship with the public interest of their associated brand
+H3: The direction and magnitude of the effect vary depending on the type of celebrity, industry context, and event characteristics.

+H0: There is no significant change in public search interest following celebrity related scandal events.

 ---

 ## Data Source
 Data was collected from:
-- Google Trends (Worldwide / regional search interest)
+- Google Trends (Worldwide search interest)
+- Yahoo Finance
 - Time series data for selected keywords

 Keywords used: